Zinc

 Zinc as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Supplementing with zinc can help support collagen synthesis and promote wound healing in individuals with cEDS.
-It is important to consult with a healthcare provider before starting any supplementation regimen to determine the appropriate dosage and ensure there are no contraindications.
+Supplementing with zinc may help support collagen synthesis and improve wound healing in individuals with cEDS.
+However, it is important to consult with a healthcare provider before starting any supplementation, as excessive zinc intake can lead to toxicity and adverse effects.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.